Last updated on July 13, 2023 at 02:07 pm

-During my time at theEMPLOYEEapp, my education in the world of deskless, frontline, and remote employees has been nothing short of astonishing.
+During my time at theEMPLOYEEapp, my education in the world of deskless employees vs remote employees has been nothing short of astonishing.
 Over 80% of the world’s workforce doesn’t sit behind a desk or in an office.
-They are your delivery drivers, nurses, factory line workers, and others who have braved their roles amidst the pandemic.
-Their cause has, unfortunately, been overshadowed by the remote employee, the displaced office worker who has become the focus of so many in Internal Communication and HR Communication.
+They’re your delivery drivers, nurses, factory line workers.
+But deskless employees have, unfortunately, been overshadowed by remote employees or office staff when it comes to resource distribution.

 As I mentioned, joining theEMPLOYEEapp helped me understand the difference between remote and deskless employees.
 But I didn’t always.
 I recall during my first interview, I was asked, “who do you think a deskless worker is?”
 My response was “someone who is at home, working remote, logged in, and basically anyone not in an office day-to-day.”

 It was a logical answer, but far from the correct one.

 The truth is, the deskless worker is not a remote worker.
 The deskless employee is often called a “frontline worker”—they are dock workers, warehouse employees, baristas, nurses, and doctors.
 Anyone who does not sit behind a desk or use a computer to do their job is a deskless worker.
 And they have vastly different challenges than remote workers.

 Challenges in the Dispersed Workplace

 Understanding what’s going on with your deskless workforce is just as critical as understanding the needs of your remote workforce.
 The struggles that your frontline workers are facing are many and understated.
 For one, these field-based jobs are often more dangerous.
 In logistics and manufacturing, the continuity of a Safety Culture literally saves lives and limbs.
 In healthcare, nurses, physicians, and administrative staff come into contact with sick individuals, risking their own exposure.